team-lab/longoption/README.md

   --no-revflag     revflag has no arguments ( if setted, it is 0, default 1 ) "

-# path help to longpotion.sh and eval result outputs
+# Pass help text and arguments to longpotion.sh and eval the output
 eval "$(longoption.sh "$HELP" "$@")"

 # you can get option values